gozer/nubis-deploy/README.md

 |null_resource|user_management_unicreds|[modules/vpc/main.tf#L1660](modules/vpc/main.tf#L1660)|

 ## OpSec Deployment

 The OpSec deployment is basically just CloudTrail and a security audit role

 This can be deployed independent of a VPC which provides the capability of deploying these required assets even when a VPC is not required.

-### Deployment Notes
+### OpSec Deployment Notes

 The Nubis OpSec deployment consists of:

 - An IAM role which allows the InfoSec team god like privileges into all of our accounts
 - An external SNS topic to which we send all of our logs

-### Deployment Resources
+### OpSec Deployment Resources

 Details for the deployment including; naming conventions, relationships, permissions, etcetera, can be found in the [Terraform template](modules/opsec/main.tf) used for deployment.
 Links to specific resources can be found in the following table.

 Resource Type|Resource Title|Code Location|
 |-------------|--------------|-------------|